livz/livz.github.io/_posts/2017-09-10-serene-binary-analysis.md

 a stream of symbolic data, for which we will be able to impose various constraints and solve problems based on it.
 All this is controlled through the [_SimulationManager_]((https://docs.angr.io/docs/pathgroups.html)).

-The solver below takes about 10 minutes for this 6-characters password.
+The solver takes about 10 minutes for this 6-characters password.
 It could probably be improved by adding more cpnstraints.

 ```python